AP CM Jagan's sister hints at floating new political outfit in Telangana | Politics

 Y S Sharmila, sister of AndhraPradesh Chief Minister Y S Jagan Mohan Reddy, on Tuesday heldtalks with her late father's sympathisers here, triggeringspeculations of her possible political entry in Telangana.

-There have been rumours doing rounds on social media forthe past few days that Sharmila plans to start a politicalparty in Telangana state without her brother's intervention.
+There have been rumours doing the rounds on social mediaover the past few days that Sharmila plans to start apolitical party in Telangana state without her brother'sintervention.

-She is believed to be in touch with some of the prominentCongress leaders, who were closely associated with lateRajasekhara Reddy and also his loyalists, eliciting theirsuggestions and opinion.
+She is believed to be in touch with some prominentpolitical leaders, who were closely associated with lateRajasekhara Reddy, eliciting their suggestions and opinion onbringing ''Rajanna Rajyam'' (a state envisagedby RajasekharaReddy) in Telangana.

-The meeting will be held with people from every district,she told media before the meeting.
+The meetings will be held with people from everydistrict,'' she told the media after the meeting.

 Sharmila however did not directly respond when asked ifshe would launch a political party.

-Sharmila and her mother Vijayamma had vigorouslycampaigned for the YSR Congress party during the generalelections in 2019.
+To a query, she said, ''Jagan Mohan Reddy is doing his jobin AP and I will do mine in Telangana.''
+Sharmila and her mother Vijayamma had vigorouslycampaigned for the YSR Congress during the general electionsin 2019.

 However, after Jagan's YSRC clinched a landslide victoryand he took over the reins of AP, Sharmila was not seen muchin public.